wavim/assignee/report/report.typ

 Fetching data from the backend is done via Axios, enabling async I/O operations with automatic request header configuration.

+=== Media
+The deliberate use of minimal black and white SVGs within Assignee is a design rooted in essentialism and sophisticated clarity.
+The scalability and crisp precision of SVGs ensure icons and graphic elements remain sharp and adaptable at any size, perfectly complementing the clean lines and uncluttered spaces inherent in minimalism.
+It embodies functional elegance, enhancing readability, ensuring timelessness, and improves load times, resulting in an experience that feels both refined and effortlessly intuitive.

+All SVGs used in Assignee are available under public domain from SVG Repo.

 === Performance
 SolidJS is one of the most performant frontend libraries currently available.
 But to deliver maximum application